googleprojectzero/Jackalope/README.md

 Currently, fuzzing of black-box binaries is supported on Windows and macOS.

-Jackalope is also able to run on Linux with Sanitizer Coverage (source code of the targer required).
+Jackalope is also able to run on Linux with Sanitizer Coverage (source code of the target required).
 This mode is documented in a [separate document](https://github.com/googleprojectzero/Jackalope/blob/main/README_sancov.md).

 ## Building Jackalope